diana-hui-yang/cohesity-scripts/sbt/restore-ora-coh-sbt/README.md

 - chmod 750 restore-ora-coh-sbt.bash

 ## Description
-The scripts restores database uses Cohesity Source-side dedup library, and from the backup files created by script backup-ora-coh-dedup.
+The scripts restores database uses Cohesity Source-side dedup library, and from the backup files created by script backup-ora-coh-sbt.bash

 When run the script without any options, it displays the script usage